tommyettinger/libgdx-tiledmappacker/README.md

 (I don't actually know if it needs `<type>module</type>`; you can try without it.)

 This was taken from inside [libGDX](https://github.com/libgdx/libgdx) and moved so it can be run more easily from outside that framework.
 It still has the same license as libGDX, Apache 2.0 .
+The `StartOnFirstThreadHelper` class is by damios, from the [guacamole](https://github.com/crykn/guacamole) library, also Apache 2.0 .

 # Changelog